Giovanni Battista Monteggia

-Giovanni Battista Monteggia (1762 – 1815) was an Italian surgeon.
+Giovanni Battista Monteggia (August 8, 1762 – January 17, 1815) was an Italian surgeon.
 The Monteggia fracture is named after him.

 Biography

 Early life

-Giovanni Battista Monteggia was born in Laveno, near the Lago Maggiore (northern Italy) on August 8, 1762.
+Giovanni Battista Monteggia was born in Laveno, near the Lago Maggiore, northern Italy.
 His parents were Gian Antonio Monteggia and Marianna Vegezzi.
 Two brothers of his are known, one became a priest and the second a doctor.
-His father was occupied in the construction of infrastructures (mainly roads and aqueducts) and it was him who introduced Giovanni Battista, coming from a high school in Pallanza, to the field of medicine: Giovanni was admitted to the surgical school of the Ospedale Maggiore in Milan in 1779.
+His father was occupied with the construction of infrastructures (mainly roads and aqueducts) and it was him who introduced Giovanni Battista, coming from a high school in Pallanza, to the field of medicine: Giovanni was admitted to the surgical school of the Ospedale Maggiore in Milan in 1779.
 His training was carried out on the background of the ideological and political conflicts of his time, between the revolutionary and the Napoleonic epoques.
 The figure of the surgeon-doctor identifies Monteggia.

 Career

 At the age of seventeen, he began training as a surgeon in Milan.
 In 1789, he was granted a doctorate of medicine from the University of Pavia.
 In the same year, his first book, Fasciculi Pathologici, was published.
 From 1790 he practiced as a surgical assistant, prosector, and prison doctor.
-In 1795 he was appointed professor of anatomy and surgery, holding a chair of Istituzioni Chirurgiche at University of Pavia.
+In 1795 he was appointed professor of anatomy and surgery, holding the chair of Istituzioni Chirurgiche at the University of Pavia.
 He contracted syphilis after cutting himself during an autopsy.

-Monteggia was second to describe the Monteggia fracture, a fracture of the proximal third of the ulna with the dislocation of the head of radius.
+Monteggia was the second to describe the Monteggia fracture, a fracture of the proximal third of the ulna with dislocation of the head of the radius.

 Monteggia was first to describe Peroneal Tendon Subluxation, when he diagnosed this injury in a ballet dancer in 1803.
 It is when you have subluxation/dislocation of the peroneal tendons about the lateral malleolus.